thegetty/quire-docs/content/documentation-v1/implementation.md

 ## Licensing

-- For a free license to use Quire for your publication projects, and for additional access to support, [please sign up](https://docs.google.com/forms/d/e/1FAIpQLScKOJEq9ivhwizmdazjuhxBII-s-5SUsnerWmyF8VteeeRBhA/viewform).

-- A Quire license enables users to create publications with Quire and distribute as they see fit.
-Users can modify the default theme in any way that suits their needs.
-However, we ask that users **don’t redistribute Quire itself.**
+TK

 ## Technology Requirements

 - Quire is compatible with macOS and Windows.
 Currently, support is better for macOS.

-- [Installing Quire](/documentation/install-uninstall/) also requires installing a number of third-party applications.
-It is recommended to do so with care, and to consult with your institution’s technology department if you’re using a work machine.
+- Quire is powered by [11ty](https://www.11ty.dev/), a static site generator, and includes programs such as [Vite](https://vitejs.dev/), [Paged.js](https://pagedjs.org/), [CanvasPanel](https://iiif-canvas-panel.netlify.app/about/), and [IIIF](https://iiif.io/).

+- Installing Quire also requires installing several third-party applications: [Node.js](https://nodejs.org/en/), [xCode](https://developer.apple.com/xcode) (for Mac users), [GitHub Desktop](https://desktop.github.com/) (optional), and a text editor (such as [Atom](https://atom.io/)).

-- A standard web server / hosting service is required for publishing your project, but no special server software or setup is required.
+- A standard web server/hosting service is required for publishing your project, but no special server software or setup is required.
+For site deploy, we recommend using either [Netlify](https://www.netlify.com) or [GitHub Pages](https://pages.github.com/).

 ## Skill Requirements

-- Quire does not offer a graphical user interface, but requires using a {{< q-def "command-line shell" >}} and a {{< q-def "text editor" >}} to create a publication.
-While this can be a new and somewhat intimidating way to work, we‘ve found that most users can fairly quickly master the basics.
+- Quire does not offer a graphical user interface.
+Instead, publications are built using the {{< q-def "command-line shell" >}} and a {{< q-def "text editor" >}}.
+Working in human-readable plain text files is key to ensuring the stability and longevity of Quire publications.

-- Quire can be used "out of the box" by any individual, no matter their skill level, using Quire [tutorials](/learn/tutorial/) and documentation as support.
-However, in order to customize the layouts and features of the default Quire theme beyond what is provided out of the box, advanced knowledge of CSS, HTML, and static site generation is required.

-- We do provide documentation and additional [resources](/learn/resources/) to aid non-technical users in gaining the skills and knowledge to use Quire in a more advanced way.
+- Quire can be used "out of the box" by any individual, no matter their skill level.
+We provide [documentation](/documentation/) and additional [resources](/learn/resources/) to aid non-technical users in gaining the skills necessary to use Quire.

+- Advanced knowledge of CSS, HTML, JavaScript, and [Liquid](https://shopify.dev/api/liquid) is required to customize Quire beyond its basic configuration.

 ## Affiliated Costs

-Quire is free to use, however, there are occasionally associated costs:

-- In order to output your Quire publication as a PDF you will need to use Prince XML, which requires purchasing a license for commercial or non-watermarked use.
-[Learn more about Prince's pricing plan](https://www.princexml.com/purchase/).

-- If you are at a small institution, you may want to hire a developer for general technical support, design customization, and deployment.
+- Quire is free to use, however, depending on the nature of the project it can be helpful to hire a developer for general technical support, design customization, and deployment.
+Please reach out to us (mailto:quire@getty.edu) if you would like freelance developer recommendations.

 ## Content Compatibility